Private Student Loan Cosigner Release: 2026 Checklist

 Usually no. Most lenders require the primary borrower to initiate the application and provide the income documents.

-4. What documents improve approval odds the most?
+4. What documents make the release file cleaner?

-Recent pay stubs, a W-2, proof of graduation if required, and a current credit profile with low revolving utilization are the strongest basics.
+Recent pay stubs, a W-2, proof of graduation if required, and a current credit profile with low revolving utilization are common basics.

 5. Is refinancing better than release?